Keltonc1/Browselite-Conf/README.md

 The code was tested on Ubuntu 18.04 using NodeJS v12.7, Lighthouse v6.1, Puppeteer v5.0, and Chromium v83.0

-To run the code use NPM to install the required packages, e.g. lighthouse, lighthouse-logger, chrome-launcher, and puppeteer.
+To run the code use NPM to install the required packages, e.g. lighthouse, lighthouse-logger, chrome-launcher, node fetch, and puppeteer.

 Create a data folder to store lighthouse data and run Browselite with the following: